william-redman/hospitalization-forecast/model-output/README.md

 No additional columns are allowed.

-Each row in the file represents a quantile or rate-trend prediction for a specific location, date, and horizon.
+Each row in the file represents a quantile prediction for a specific location, date, and horizon.

 ### `reference_date`